Toxoplasmosis is caused by a parasite that lives and multiplies in cats.

 Pregnant women should thoroughly cook meat before eating it.
 Fruits and vegetables should be washed thoroughly or peeled, and all food preparation should be followed immediately by handwashing.

-To reduce the risk of transmitting the infection to the fetus, infected pregnant women may be give the drug spiramycin.
-However, this drug does not treat the fetus.
+To reduce the risk of transmitting the infection to the fetus, infected pregnant women may be give the antibiotic spiramycin.
+However, this medication does not treat the fetus.
+Doctors may also give the combination antibiotic trimethoprim/sulfamethoxazole to further prevent transmission.

 Treatment of Toxoplasmosis in Newborns